nasa/openmct/e2e/README.md

 #### Open MCT's implementation

 - Our Snapshot tests receive a `@snapshot` tag.
 - Snapshots need to be executed within the official Playwright container to ensure we're using the exact rendering platform in CI and locally.
+To do a valid comparison locally:

 ```sh
 docker run --rm --network host -v $(pwd):/work/ -w /work/ -it mcr.microsoft.com/playwright:[GET THIS VERSION FROM OUR CIRCLECI CONFIG FILE]-focal /bin/bash